Understanding Team Foundation Build Configuration Files

 Customizable Team Foundation Build Properties

 Lists the default properties that are defined in Microsoft.TeamFoundation.Build.targets that you can override in the TfsBuild.proj file.
-This topic includes examples.
+This topic also includes examples.

 Team Foundation Build Tasks

 Lists the default tasks defined in Microsoft.TeamFoundation.Build.targets that you can modify in the TfsBuild.proj file to customize build definitions.
-This topic includes examples.
+This topic also includes examples.